-I am a Lecturer in Film at the University of Aberdeen, where I also studied for my PhD in Film and Philosophy.
-I was funded for this research and my doctorate on marginal American genre cinema was later adapted into the monograph The Style of Sleaze: The American Exploitation Film, 1959-1977, for Edinburgh University Press (2018).
-I since gained an early career research grant which allowed me to spend summer 2016 in South Africa, studying the largely unknown B-Scheme 'Blaxploitation' action films of the apartheid era.
+I am a Lecturer in Film at the University of Aberdeen where I also studied for my PhD.
+I was funded for this research and my doctorate on exploitation filmmaking was later adapted into the monograph The Style of Sleaze: The American Exploitation Film, 1959-1977, for Edinburgh University Press.
+I since gained an early career research grant which sent me to South Africa, studying the largely unknown B-Scheme 'Blaxploitation' action films of the apartheid era.
 My documentary on this topic won the Best Film Award at the Derby Film Festival in 2018.
-I have also produced a book called Images of Apartheid: Filmmaking on the Fringe in the Old South Africa, published by Edinburgh University Press.
-My forthcoming work includes a monograph for Bloomsbury, South Africa in Horror Cinema, and an edited collection for Edinburgh University Press and their ReFocus line on The Films of Wes Craven.
-I have also written for Film International and Mise-en-scène: The Journal of Film & Visual Narration.
+I then produced a book called Images of Apartheid: Filmmaking on the Fringe in the Old South Africa, published by Edinburgh University Press.
+My work also includes a forthcoming monograph for Bloomsbury Academic called South African Horror Cinema, and an edited collection for Edinburgh University Press and their ReFocus line on The Films of Wes Craven.
+This was released in July 2023 and will be followed up by a new ReFocus edition on horror film innovator Herschell Gordon Lewis (due 2024).
+My journal output includes Film International and Mise-en-scène: The Journal of Film & Visual Narration.

-I have presented my work at the Language, Literature and Linguistics conference in Singapore (2017), the University of Ghana (2018) and I was scheduled for the Film in History conference at the University of Pretoria (2020), which was cancelled due to the pandemic.
-To date, I have chaired presentations for conferences at the University of Bedfordshire (2014) and Birmingham City University (2017).
+I have presented at conferences in Singapore (2017), the University of Ghana (2018) and chaired at the University of Bedfordshire (2014) and Birmingham City University (2017).

-I gained practical experience as a documentary producer/director, with feature output that includes 42nd Street Memories (2015), Category III: The Untold Story of Hong Kong Exploitation Cinema (2018) and Prince: The Peach and Black Times (2019).
-I also worked as a journalist for magazines such as Dazed, SFX and Total Film and wrote RoboCop: The Definitive History for MGM Studios/Titan Books in 2014.
+I gained practical experience as a content/documentary producer/director with output that includes 42nd Street Memories and Prince: The Peach and Black Times.
+I also worked as a journalist for magazines such as Dazed, SFX and Total Film and wrote RoboCop: The Definitive History for MGM Studios/Titan Books.